Stephen-Hamilton-C/cs3114-project-spec/project-3.md

 - Built-in classes for string processing, byte arrays, parsing, are fine
   - `StringBuilder`, `Scanner`
 - You may use the built-in `ByteBuffer` class.
 [Source](https://piazza.com/class/lldsd37jppe6qs/post/lnqb34g7cru5e6)
+- You may use the built-in `FileWriter` class.
+[Source](https://piazza.com/class/lldsd37jppe6qs/post/812)

 ## Deliverables
 <details>